kqcoxn/MaaMCP/README_EN.md

 #### Other clients

-You can follow the Cursor/Claude Code config approach above.
+Please refer to the Cursor or Claude Code configuration above.
 MaaMCP can be started with:

 ```shell
 cd MaaMCP